Squirkyy/prog2/README.md

 ## Credits

 This repository was created by Darius Vollmer.
 If you have any questions or comments, please feel free to reach out to me.
+Powered by GPT to make this look okay.